 It’s become an incredible hot seller despite it being quite expensive.

-Although にもかかわらず is used as much in the spoken language as it is in the written language, it is still easily incorporated into everyday conversation.
+Although にもかかわらず isn't used as much in the spoken language as it is in the written language, it is still easily incorporated into everyday conversation.

 I frequently pass the station I get off at when I’m riding the train regardless if I’m properly awake.